Keck Foundation Medical Research Program 2018

 - 2-3 sentences on your plans for meeting the institutional commitment.

-Your School/College Associate Dean for Research will complete the review process and submit one or two proposals to the VCRGE via email to firstname.lastname@example.org by September 1, 2016.
+Your School/College Associate Dean for Research will complete the review process and submit one or two proposals to the OVCRGE via email to firstname.lastname@example.org by October 20, 2017.

-Proposals to the Keck Foundation are sent through the UW Foundation.
+Proposals to the Keck Foundation are submitted through the UW Foundation.
 The PI of the selected proposal will work with the UW Foundation on submission.

-Applications are due to Keck Foundation by November 01, 2016.
+Pre Applications are due to Keck Foundation by January 02, 2018.
+Applications are due to Keck Foundation by May 01, 2018.